Healthy Homes Assessment Pandora

 Pandora Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is required for all Pandora and New Zealand rental houses where it is reasonably practicable to put in.
+• The insulation of the ceiling and underfloor is a requirement to all Pandora and New Zealand rental houses where it is reasonably practicable to install.

-• A Healthy Homes Statement of Intent to Comply as well as an Insulation Statement, and an Insurance Statement should be included with any renewal, new or amended tenancy agreement.
+• A Healthy Homes Intent to Comply Statement, an Insulation Statement and an Insurance Statement must be included in any renewal, new or varied tenancy agreement.

-• Landlords and property managers must keep records of their the conformance to each Healthy Homes Standard that apply or will be in force throughout the tenancy period of the rental property.
+• Property managers and landlords have to keep records of their compliance with the Healthy Homes Standard that apply or will be in force throughout the tenancy period of an apartment rental.

 Starting 1 July 2021

-• Property managers and private landlords must make sure their rental properties comply to the Healthy Homes Standards within 90 days of any new, renewed or varied Tenancy.
+• Property managers and private landlords must make sure their rental properties conform in accordance with Healthy Homes Standards within 90 days of any newly renewed, extended or changed tenant.

 Unreasonable Gaps & Holes